conmeehan/conmeehan.github.io/PathogenDataCourse/IntroToPhylodynamics.md

 ---

 * This tutorial outlines the basics concepts in Bayesian phylogenetics, and how it applies to molecular epidemiology (i.e. phylodynamics)<br />
 Please note this is not an exhaustive tutorial on how to use Bayesian phylogenetics to build trees (as this would take too long).
+Following a course such as [Taming the BEAST](https://taming-the-beast.org/) is suggested if you wish to learn this.

 ## Learning outcomes

 * Recognise the Monte Carlo Markov Chain process
 * Describe some common Bayesian epidemiology priors
 * State the molecular clock hypothesis